Kansas State University

 • DirectLink - an initiative between Kansas community colleges and Kansas State University to provide future transfer students with support as they prepare to make the transition to K-State.
 Visit DirectLink to register.

 • Transferability of Courses - Many of the fundamental courses required for a degree in engineering may be obtained through pre-engineering programs at other four-year institutions or at community colleges.
 However, there are differences among the curricula; students electing this route should work closely with their pre-engineering advisors.
 Students should be aware that no more than seventy-five hours may be transferred as credit from a community college, at least 30 credit hours must be K-State credit hours, and 15 of the last 30 must be K-State credit hours.
 Only courses with a grade of A, B or C will be applicable toward engineering degree requirements.
-The Cr and D grades are not acceptable for transfer into College of Engineering programs.

 • Some K-State courses in the curriculum do not have an equivalent course at all other institutions.
-Please see the K-State Undergraduate Catalog for details and lists of courses.
+Please visit the K-State Undergraduate Catalog for details and lists of courses.
 To learn more about academic credit for prior learning and advanced credit, visit K-State Advanced Standing credit options.

 • To determine which courses at a particular college or university will substitute for courses at K-State, visit Transfer Equivalency on the K-State website.